Tax Lawyer for Retail Industry

 Despite these factors, working in favor of entrepreneurs and business owners, running a retail store, or performing similar operations require significant tax compliance work.
 Businesses in California are required to handle both federal and state tax obligations.
 While federal tax obligations are handled by the IRS, California business owners will need to coordinate with three state agencies to handle all California tax obligations.

 The lawyers of NewPoint Law Group can assist with these tax concerns and can also provide financial guidance to California retail businesses.
-If your business is looking for guidance to avoid a potential mistake or is already facing a tax enforcement action, the lawyers of NewPoint Law Group can help.
+If your business is looking to avoid a potential mistake or is already facing a tax enforcement action, the lawyers of NewPoint Law Group can provide guidance.

 Tax Lawyers Handle Sales Tax and Use Tax Concerns and Disputes

 Retail businesses in California typically must satisfy both a sales tax and a use tax obligation.
 Sales tax is imposed on most goods sold in the state.
 Business owners should be careful to charge the correct sales tax rate because localities can impose an additional tax that alters the state sales tax rate.
 For example, in Placer County, the base California sales tax is set at 6% with an additional 0.25% imposed by the county and a 1% special tax.
 This means that the sales tax rate is 7.25% in the county.

 Certain goods and products may be subject to different sales tax rates.
 For one, groceries are not typically subject to sales tax in Placer County.
 However, both clothing and prepared foods are actually taxed at a higher rate of 8.75% while both prescription and non-prescription drugs are taxed at a mere 1.25%.
 Our attorneys can help your business develop and administer approaches to comply with all sales tax obligations.